 Both brain health experts prioritize hydration at the start of their day.
 Dr. Porter gets three 20-ounce glasses of water in before his morning work-out and Dr. Willeumier hydrates with two eight-ounce glasses of water: the first glass is plain, filtered water, while the second glass gets a couple of slices of fresh lemon.
 “Given that the body has just gone through an eight-hour or longer fast during the night, we want to begin our morning with hydrating fluids,” she says.

 Hydration isn’t just good for bodily function but will benefit cognitive function as well.
-Exercise physiologists from the Georgia Institute of Technology conducted a study that demonstrated that dehydrated individuals performing tasks that engaged their brains showed increased neuronal activity, which means that their minds had to work harder in order to complete the tasks.
+Exercise physiologists from the Georgia Institute of Technology conducted a study that demonstrated that dehydrated individuals performing tasks that engaged their brains showed increased neuronal activity, which means that their minds had to work harder to complete the tasks.

 Don’t eat breakfast right away (and choose healthy food when you do)